Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Toast Payment Processing Rates

 Unlike Square or Clover, you cannot use your own payment processor with Toast.
-You’re locked into Toast Payments, which means these rates are non-negotiable for most small restaurants:
+You’re locked into Toast Payments, which means your rate is whatever Toast quotes you.
+Here are the rates small restaurants are typically quoted:

 Transaction Type Pay-as-You-Go Rate Standard Rate